tmmcguire/ashurbanipal/README.md

   subject(s), etext numbers, URLs within the Project Gutenberg repository, etc.

+  Another part of the metadata relates to the multiple formats in which Project Gutenberg texts are stored.
+Information is collected about the MIME format and location of each file for each text.

 * Part-of-speech data about each English text in the corpus that is provided in a text/plain format (for initial ease of development).
 This part-of-speech data is collected by parsing the